trobz/openerp-web-unleashed/README.md

 Features automatically handled by the Unleashed View:

-- the State of the view is managed by a Model, automatically pushed into the URL at modification,
-  you can extend the state model to had your own state logic.
+- the State of the view is managed by a Model, automatically pushed into the URL at state modification, you can extend the state model to had your own state logic.
 - add a Marionette Panel to manage all elements available in an OpenERP view:
   `buttons`, `sidebar`, `pager`, `body` regions.

 Checkout the [demo_todo module](https://github.com/trobz/openerp-web-unleashed/tree/master/demo_todo) for more details.